CloakedWayne/Monolith_Panels/Usermods/CabbageCorp/Mini_Monolith/README.md

 - #sonny5578, #chefha, and #brexited on Voron discord for teaching me cad and inputs
 - Ukutghost #hamido. #simonsaysty - special thanks to you guys for wasting filament, beta testing tolerances, finding print issues and giving suggestions.
 - #tigsteruk and Ukutghost- for being enthusiastic and helping me feel like my cad isn’t too janky to be shared
+- #seti118- for getting panels to me so fast

 License note: